calebjacob/express-vue/docs/frontend.md

 ## Modules

 All Vue composistion modules live here.
 These modules are designed to share re-usable code and state throughout the app.

+Some modules might need to export a single instance (singleton) that's shared throughout the whole codebase.
+However, other modules might need to be designed to create a new instance each time it's used.
+We can very easily support both of these module "flavors" with the following folder/file structure.
+Let's use a `session` module as an example:

+- `modules/session/index.ts`: The entry point for the module that exposes the public API (the `useX()` module method, public types, etc).
+If a module should share a single instance each time it's used, that can be accomplished by creating a private module instance and returning it via a `useTheSession()` naming convention.
+If a module should create a new instance each time it's used, you'd simply export the hook via the `useSession()` naming convention (without the `The`).

+- `modules/session/session.ts`: The module logic itself which exports a `useSession()` method to generate a module instance.
+This file could be broken down in to multiple subfiles if a module is becoming too large.
+The redundant folder and file name makes searching for the file much easier as the project grows.

+- `modules/session/types.ts`: Any types/interfaces will be defined and exported here for the `session` module.
+Some of these might be exposed in the `index.ts` file if they should be public.
+This will help cut down on clutter inside the main module logic file `session.ts`.

 ## Services